antor44/AI-Bluetooth-Phone-Assistant/README.md

 ---

-## 🌐 Multi-Language Compatibility & Non-Latin Scripts
+## 🌐 Multi-Language Compatibility & Script Limitations

-While the application is architecturally prepared to support global translations via JSON locale files, there are temporary constraints regarding non-Latin scripts, Asian languages, and voice synthesis:
+While the application is structurally designed to support translation locales via JSON files, there are technical limitations in the current codebase regarding non-Latin scripts, Asian languages, and Right-to-Left (RTL) languages:

-### 1. Hardcoded Hallucination Filtering (CJK Languages)
+### 1. Hardcoded Character Filtering (CJK Languages)
-Due to current behavior in Gemini Live's text transcription output (`input_transcription`), general ambient noise can sometimes cause the text channel to hallucinate random Chinese, Japanese, or Korean characters.
-Interestingly, this occurs even though the underlying multimodal model **internally understands the caller's spoken voice perfectly** and responds accurately via audio.
-*   To prevent these visual transcript hallucinations from cluttering your database logs, the code currently filters out CJK Unicode ranges (`\u4e00-\u9fff`, `\uac00-\ud7a3`, `\u3040-\u30ff`) in the `is_valid_text` function.
-*   *Bypassing the filter:* Removing this regex filter immediately enables full native support for Chinese, Japanese, and Korean callers.
+At the code level, the daemon employs a regex-based noise filter in the is_valid_text function to discard transcription artifacts caused by Bluetooth static.
+This filter explicitly blocks and discards any text containing character ranges for:

+Chinese (Kanji/Hanzi: \u4e00-\u9fff)
+Japanese (Hiragana/Katakana: \u3040-\u30ff)
+Korean (Hangul: \uac00-\ud7a3 / \u1100-\u11ff)

+If a caller speaks in Chinese, Japanese, or Korean, the daemon will classify the input as noise, skip the processing branch entirely, and produce no response to the caller.

-### 2. Unicode and RTL Rendering
+### 2. Word Tokenization Failure (CJK Languages)
-Modern Linux terminal emulators (such as GNOME, XFCE, and MATE) with standard system fonts installed handle Unicode and Right-to-Left (RTL) scripts (like Arabic and Hebrew) remarkably well.
-Complete sentences and character sets will display correctly in your logs, with only minor layout variations depending on your terminal's specific bidirectionality engine.
+The _calculate_text_similarity helper splits text using Python's str.split(), which tokenizes by whitespace.
+Chinese and Japanese writing systems do not use spaces between words, so this function will always return 0.0 similarity for CJK input, breaking the hallucination-detection and deduplication logic that depends on it.
+Adapting the system for CJK languages requires replacing the whitespace tokenizer with a dedicated segmenter.

+### 3. Right-to-Left (RTL) Languages (Arabic, Hebrew)
+Although SQLite and the Gemini API natively process UTF-8 encoded Arabic and Hebrew text, most standard Linux terminal emulators and Streamlit layout renderers do not natively support complex bidirectional text mixing.
+Expect visual alignment glitches, displaced punctuation, and inverted text ordering in live terminal logs and Web GUI logs.

-### 3. Voice Profiles
+### 4. Voice Synthesis (TTS) Restrictions
-The current prebuilt Gemini Live voice profiles (`Aoede` and `Puck`) are optimized primarily for Western phonetics.
-Native localized voices for other regional languages (such as Russian, Hindi, or Arabic) are expected to be fully supported in upcoming Gemini API iterations, requiring only a simple configuration variable update.
+The Gemini Live connection is hardcoded to use only two voices (Aoede for female, Puck for male).
+While Gemini Live does handle many languages with these voices, quality varies significantly for non-Western languages.
+If you configure the system prompt to operate in languages like Russian, Hindi, or Arabic, the voice synthesizer may sound heavily accented or produce noticeably degraded output.
+For best results, change the voice_name in phone_assistant.py to a voice optimized for your target language.

-### 4. Planned Support & Future Roadmap
+### 5. Planned Support & Future Roadmap
 Expanding native, out-of-the-box compatibility for non-Latin scripts, localized voice mapping, and multi-language SPAM filtering is planned for future releases.
 These updates will be integrated progressively as development resources and API capabilities permit.

 ---